ibois-epfl/Carnutes/INSTALL.md

 - [ZODB (6.0)](https://zodb.org/en/latest/) for the database of tree trunks

-# Create your own database
+# Change the database and add your own dataset
 To create your own database with another dataset, you can activate the conda environment (assuming you have [Conda](https://docs.conda.io/projects/conda/en/latest/index.html) installed on your computer), by running the following commands from the Carnutes root directory:

 ```bash